-In Japan a TEFL teacher could be looking at around £2000 per month plus accommodation.
+In Japan, the salary for a TEFL teacher could be looking at around £2000 per month plus accommodation, which is a common concern when it comes to working in Japan.
 Forgetting the great pay, the best thing about working in Japan is getting to expose yourself to such a wonderful culture where ancient traditions are blended with super-modern cities and industry.
 Demand is pretty high here too so finding a job, if you’ve got the right qualifications, should be no problem.

 Things to keep in mind